3 recommended OTC drugs

 • Anticoagulants: DOACs (rivaroxaban, apixaban, edoxaban, dabigatran), heparins, vitamin K antagonists (warfarin, acenocoumarol).

-• Duration: 3-6 months for a primary episode, longer with persistent risk factors.
+• Duration: 3-6 months for a first episode, longer with persistent risk factors.

 • Vena cava filter — when anticoagulation is contraindicated.